How to estimate utility costs for a business.

 2. Multiply that decimal amount by 100 to get the percentage.
 You can round off as necessary.

-For example, if your utility costs for last year were $30,000, and your total operating expenses were $300,000, your percentage of utility costs vs. overall costs would be 10% (30,000÷300,000 = 0.1; 0.1 x 100 = 10).
+For example, if your utility costs for last year were $30,000, and your total operating expenses were $300,000, then 10% of your total operating costs go toward utilities.

-You’ve estimated the utility costs for your business — now what?
+You’ve estimated the utility costs for your business—now what?

 Knowing how to calculate the utilities for your business is useful for the purposes of annual planning.
-But actively tracking how much you spend on utilities, especially the energy-related expenses, can also be valuable.
+But actively tracking how much you spend on utilities, especially energy-related expenses, can also be valuable.
 There are many benefits of calculating utility costs regularly:

 • Spur innovation.
 When you think about a challenge more often, solutions will come to mind more quickly.
-Many small-business owners turn to smart technology to help with automation or monitoring their energy usage.
+Many small business owners turn to smart technology to help with automation or monitoring their energy usage.

 Once you know how to estimate the utility costs for your business, try to make it a regular habit.
-That information gives you valuable insight into your operating expenses in both the near and long terms.
-And the more you know about your costs, the more power you have at keeping them under control — like reducing your business’s energy consumption — ensuring that you consistently turn a profit.
+That information gives you valuable insight into your operating expenses in both the short and long terms.

 Get Pricing on Electricity or Natural Gas Plans in Your Area